 In this example, a single domestic property is linked to a single ground array.

-This set up would be eligible for quarterly index-linked payments from the Domestic RHI for 20 years.
+This set up receives quarterly index-linked payments from the Domestic RHI for seven years.

 Don’t think this RHI scenario applies to you?
 Click here for other options.
 Find out more

 - Designed for larger applications or big heat demands.

 - Available in 30kW three phase and 24kW single phase.